iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 <Figure
   image={chickenWink}
   alt="Cartoon chicken winking at the camera.
-It is in a cluttered workspace filled with multiple computer monitors, electronics, and miscellaneous items, giving the impression of a tech-savvy or hacker chicken." caption="Generated with OpenAI DALL-E 3 and edited by the author."
+It is in a cluttered workspace filled with multiple computer monitors, electronics, and miscellaneous items, giving the impression of a tech-savvy or hacker chicken." caption='Inside the Chicken Lab," generated with OpenAI DALL-E 3 and edited by the author.'
 />

 :::tip[Some key points I'll address here are:]